ABOUT ME

-My name is Joshua, but you can call me Josh.
+My given name is Joshua, but you can call me Josh.

 My research has been funded by the Fulbright U.S. Student Researcher Program and the Ruth Landes Memorial Research Fund of the Reed Foundation.
-I have also received support from the Committee on Southern Asian Studies, UChicago Urban, and the Lichtstern Fund of the Department of Anthropology at the University of Chicago.
+I have also received support from the Office of the Vice President for Research, the Pembroke Center for the Study of Women, Gender, and Sexuality, and the Annenberg Institute at Brown University, as well as the Committee on Southern Asian Studies, Mansueto Institute for Urban Innovation, and Anthropology Department’s Lichtstern Fund at the University of Chicago.

-I’ve designed, taught, or co-taught courses in Ethnographic Methods, Linguistics, Global Studies, Critical Race and Ethnicity Studies, and Academic Writing at the University of Chicago and the School of the Art Institute of Chicago.
+I’ve taught and co-taught courses in Anthropology, Postcolonial and Decolonial Studies, Ethnographic Methods, Linguistics, Southeast Asian Studies, Global Studies, Critical Race and Ethnicity Studies, and Academic Writing at Brown University, the University of Chicago, and the School of the Art Institute of Chicago.

 Beyond this, I’ve designed, led, and participated in mentoring and career education programs for polytechnic, undergraduate, and graduate students in the U.S. and Singapore.
 I’ve also led workshops and trainings in design thinking and graphic design for social scientists.

 I’ve spent time living and working in the American Pacific Northwest and Midwest, as well as the Philippines, Singapore, and Malaysia.
-Linguistic anthropology is my intellectual specialization, but I have broad, interdisciplinary interests that enrich my work as a scholar of discourse.
+Linguistic anthropology is my specialization, but I have broad, interdisciplinary interests that enrich my work as a scholar of language, race, desire, the environment, and more.

 Education